 Enigma Bikes

-Sound Design & Final Mix Delivered on New 4k Film
+Sound Design & Final Mix delivered on new 4k film

-Words by Keith Bayley, Monday 4 Jan 2016
+by Keith Bayley | Monday 4 Jan 2016 |

 We’ve just wrapped full audio-post production for a beautifully shot short film for custom bicycle manufacturer, Enigma.
 The UK company who specialise in the world’s finest hand-built bespoke titanium bikes, needed a film that effused a similarly crafted, premium and detailed ethos.